 Just to level your expectations….
 Your opinion of the ride depends on what you’re used to.
-Users who have previously used a BOB or City Mini GT are disappointed with the ride because they’re used to a truly rugged, air-filled tire (which simply can’t be beat), whereas users who’ve used the regular City Mini or a regular umbrella stroller are pleasantly surprised.
+Users who have previously used a BOB or City Mini GT2 Double are disappointed with the ride because they’re used to a truly rugged, air-filled tire (which simply can’t be beat), whereas users who’ve used the regular City Mini Double or a regular umbrella stroller are pleasantly surprised.
 I would say the ride is somewhere between an all-terrain stroller and a standard stroller.

 That said, if you have really rugged terrain to contend with in your day to day life — bricks, gravel, grass — I would look elsewhere.

 Another nice feature is that the front bumper swings open so kids can easily get in and out.

 Reviewers say that once you attach the double car seat adapter to the Book for Two, it no longer fits through doorways unless it is extra-wide/ADA (36” vs. 32”).
 This is a BIG bummer since the biggest appeal of this stroller is how narrow it is.
 The only side-by-sides that get around this problem are those that stagger the placement of the infant seats, such as the Bumbleride Indie Twin and the Mountain Buggy Duet.

 On that note, if you’re planning to purchase this stroller (or any stroller for that matter), make sure it fits in your trunk.
 Like all side-by-sides, the Book for Two is large, even when folded, and takes up a fair bit of space.